A reader very good question was posed to me lately: “What do I do with all this mint?!” Come learn how to grow, how to contain, and how to use mint.

 - One of my favorite fresh leaves is this recipe from my friend Kathie at Homespun Seasonal Living – Fresh Mint Cake with Dark Chocolate Frosting.
 You will NOT be sorry you made this!

 Cool Down with Mint

-In short, mint is easy to grow and easy to use in many delightful ways; in fact, it’s hard to do much wrong with it since just the smell will set you dreaming of long, cool naps in the shade.
+In short, this herb is easy to grow and easy to use in many delightful ways.
+In fact, it’s hard to do much wrong with it since just the smell will set you dreaming of long, cool naps in the shade.

 If you’d like to learn more about herb plants as medicine, be sure to visit The Herbal Academy.
 They have beginning classes and even courses for herbal practitioners!
 You’re bound to find something you can use.
 To get a sample lesson: Preview Lesson from the Introductory Herbal Course.
 To learn more, just click the ad below: